kgish/skillzz/README.md

 A given query will (hopefully) generate a number of hits which are then ordered via a ranking scheme weighted according to criteria and preferences of the customer.

-The website was designed and built as part of a coding challenge given to me by [E-Accent](https://www.e-accent.com/) for the position of Remote Ruby on Rails Developer.

 Special thanks go to the authors of the book [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) which provided me with invaluable guidance and insights, a really fantastic book.

 Please note that I took the liberty of using some of their ideas and implementation details.

-## Coding Challenge

-This is the assignment which was given to me.

-> *Given a website which matches workers to customers.*
->
-> *A worker is a registered user, who possesses one or more skills like “cooking”, “house cleaning”, “fixing wireless
-> networks”, and so on.*
->
-> *A customer, also a registered user, can search for workers by skill.*
->
-> *For example, if a customer needs a worker who can do both cooking and house-cleaning, she will go to the site,
-> choose both these skills from a list, and get a list of workers from which to choose.*
->
-> *The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.*
->
-> *The challenge: create a prototype of this website, with the main focus on the back end, especially the models and
-> search functionality.*

-I was given plus minus two weeks to design, build, test and deploy it.
-Quite the challenge, indeed!

 ## Installation